Alextopher/autoperm/explanation.md

 ## Conclusion

 I hope this explanation has explained the algorithm well.
 The permutation based approach was very nice but it was too difficult to scale up.
-By changing the representation to a graph we were able to more precisely describe the properties of our system.
+By changing the representation to a graph I was able to more precisely describe the properties of our system.
 This allowed us to reduce our problem into a well known algorithm.